laminas/laminas-i18n/docs/book/view-helpers/country-code-data-list.md

 # CountryCodeDataList

-The `CountryCodeDataList` view helper can be used to render an HTML [&lt;datalist&gt;](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/datalist) element containing a list of ISO-3166 country codes with localised country names.
+The `CountryCodeDataList` view helper can be used to render an HTML [&lt;datalist&gt;](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/datalist) element containing a list of ISO-3166 country codes with two-letter country codes and localised country names.

 ## Basic Usage